-To be able to do large scale farming, producing large quantities at a low production cost, you need to have a reasonably flat topography.
-Costa Rica offers a flat topography only in certain areas (Guanacaste – Southern zone) and due to the fact that Costa Rica has only 19,700 square miles of land territory, your chances to find a large farm for sale anything over 3,000 acres will be an uphill battle.
+To be able to do large-scale farming, producing large quantities at a low production cost, you need to have a reasonably flat topography.
+Costa Rica offers a flat topography only in certain areas (Guanacaste – Southern zone).
+Due to the fact that Costa Rica has only 19,700 square miles of land territory, your chance to find a large farm for sale of anything over 3,000 acres will be an uphill battle.
 Costa Rica has 227 square miles of territorial waters but the maritime zoning will not allow for any underwater farming.

-You will find industrial rice farming, sugar cane farming as well as black bean farming on the large plains of Guanacaste.
+Industrial rice farming, sugar cane farming, as well as black bean farming, is done on the large plains of Guanacaste.
 Guanacaste is also big on cattle.

-The Northern zone (San Carlos toward the Nicaraguan border) has a lot of pineapple, teak, milk and beef cattle, ornamental plans and biofuel crops.
+The Northern zone (San Carlos toward the Nicaraguan border) has a lot of pineapples, teak, milk, and beef cattle, ornamental plans, and biofuel crops.

 Cattle ranch & chicken ranch

-There is quite an abundance of medium sized farms in Costa Rica.
-The advantage if the micro climates in Costa Rica is that you can pretty much pick the area where you’d want to purchase farm, depending on the crop you are looking for.
+There is quite an abundance of medium-sized farms in Costa Rica.
+The advantage of microclimates in Costa Rica is that you can pretty much pick the area where you’d want to purchase a farm.
+This depends on the crop you are looking for.
 Costa Rica has volcanic soil throughout the country and you can pretty much “stick it in the ground and it grows” as the locals say.

 Gentlemen’s farm and eco farm

-If you are looking to live off the grid, or just out of town and still want to be close to hospitals and shopping, we have all those options for you.
+Are you looking to live off the grid, and still want to be close to hospitals and shopping?
+We have all those options for you.
 Our affiliates usually have quite a nice inventory of gentlemen’s farms for sale.
-Some have construction with an owner’s house, worker’s home, barns and other infrastructure and others only offer potential.
+Some have a construction with an owner’s house, worker’s home, barns, and other infrastructure, and others only offer potential.
 The local expert on our network can guide you through the type of crops you can grow and introduce you to the local culture and suppliers.

 If you are into eco-farming, we can assist you and connect you to all the experts in the field.
 One of our own affiliate agents, William Turley is an expert in being self-sufficient on a farm.
 Sustainable organic farming is well known in Costa Rica too and the options we can offer are unlimited.

-You will find corn, melon, papaya and cattle farms on the Central Pacific and South Pacific and mango farms a little bit more inland, such as Orotina.
+Corn, melon, papaya, and cattle farms are on the Central Pacific and South Pacific.
+Mango farms are a little bit more inland, such as Orotina.
 If you’re looking for citrus farms, you will find them mostly between la Cruz de Guanacaste and Upala.

 Farms for development

 Farms on the mountain ridges along the coast are usually used for cattle and are more apt for residential development.
-You will find many development farms advertised on our website, most with ocean view or valley views, all along the North Pacific, Central Pacific and South Pacific coast.
+You will find many development farms advertised on our website.
+Most farms offer ocean views or valley views, all along the North Pacific, Central Pacific, and South Pacific coast.

-In the cooler areas of the country, which are the higher mountains around Turrialba, the Los Santos valley, the Cartago mountains and valleys and the higher areas around La Fortuna and Sarapiqui, you will find crops like potatoes, tomatoes, cilantro, lettuce, mushrooms, avocado and most other vegetables.
+In the cooler areas of the country, you will find crops like potatoes, tomatoes, cilantro, lettuce, mushrooms, avocado, and most other vegetables.
+These are:

-By now, you are probably convinced that if you are in the market for a farm in Costa Rica, you have arrived at the best real estate connection in Costa Rica.
+By now, you are probably convinced that you are at the right place to purchase a farm in Costa Rica.
 Contact us now for any questions or requests and we will connect you to the affiliate agents in the area of your interest.